Table of content

 20 - Create a link to bypass blocks

-Bypass blocks are essential in web accessibility.
-They allow users to skip repetitive or non-essential content and navigate directly to the main content of a webpage.
+Bypass blocks are essential for web accessibility.
+They let users skip repetitive or non-essential content and jump straight to the main content of a page.

 An example: